Crossroadsman/Shell_and_CommandLine/awk.md

 awk
 ===

-awk is a special purpose programming language for processing text files
+awk is the name of a special purpose programming language for processing text files.
+It is also the name of the program that you use to create instructions in this language.

 versions
 --------